dnalexen/dnalexen.github.io/README.md

 ### Data Science projects

-* Customer Churn Prediction
+#### 1- Customer Churn Prediction
+Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-* Link prediction
+#### 2- Link prediction
+Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-* AI for Water Meter Reading
+#### 3- AI for Water Meter Reading
+Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-* Defect Prediction on Production Lines
+#### 4- Defect Prediction on Production Lines
+Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-* Iris Dataset Exploration
+#### 5- Iris Dataset Exploration
+Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-* Real Estate Price Prediction
+#### 6- Real Estate Price Prediction
+Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-* Weather forecast
+#### 7- Weather forecast
+Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for